The future of quality inspections is smart and omnipresent

 So how do these two terms, Quality 4.0 and Quality Intelligence, relate?

 Whatever Quality 4.0 means for your factory, it will not be the last step in your continuous improvement.
 How long before the blogosphere picks up the idea of Quality 5.0?
-If the developments of the last 10 or 20 years is anything to go by: a lot sooner than we think is possible.
+If the developments of the last 10 or 20 years are anything to go by: a lot sooner than we think is possible.

 It is more helpful to think of Quality 4.0 as part of a continuum of change in quality management.
-You want your factory to have state-of-the art Quality Management processes, and to be best-placed to take advantage of future technological developments, whatever they may be.
+You want your factory to have state-of-the-art Quality Management processes, and to be best-placed to take advantage of future technological developments, whatever they may be.
 Actually, that is all Quality 4.0 can ever be in the present.

 To get away from the over-simplification (and over-complication) of Quality 4.0, we prefer to talk about Quality Intelligence.
-This term is not unique to us, but we do add a dose of Dutch practicality, common sense and directness to it.
+This term is not unique to us, but we do add a dose of Dutch practicality, common sense, and directness to it.

 How to prepare for Quality Intelligence?

 In this era of smart manufacturing, quality will become smart as well.
 This transition will not happen overnight and this will not happen in a linear way, but we know that integration and automation play a key role.
-This white paper presents a springboard to change, and asks organizations to self-assess to what extent they are ready for Quality Intelligence, and to leverage tomorrow’s possibilities.Download whitepaper
+This white paper presents a springboard to change and asks organizations to self-assess to what extent they are ready for Quality Intelligence and to leverage tomorrow’s possibilities.Download whitepaper